SukhmKang/venmo-project/README.md

 Features:

+**```Homepage```**\
+Description: The homepage hosts a variety of core features for the user.
+The user can see their profile, including their balance and profile picture.
+On the homepage, the user also has access to previews of all 5 logs offered by the program.

 **```Payment```**\
 Description: The pay command allows a user to send a payment to another user in the payment ecosystem.
 Every payment includes an amount and payment message (taken as input from the sender), a date, and a unique paymentID (calculated by our program).
 Senders have the option to specify a ```privacy``` for the payment or utilize their default privacy settings.
 Senders also have the option to ```tag``` payments to one of the following categories: